 A passport is an identification document issued by each country's government or equivalent public organization, which certifies, for the purpose of international travel, the identity of its holder, generally in a booklet form (passport booklet).
 The International Civil Aviation Organization (ICAO) of the United Nations has provided the passport booklet guidelines.
 As for conventional passports, all information necessary as the identification was printed on a paper booklet, and thereby this could cause these passports to be forged for illicit purposes.
-In order to prevent such forgery, an IC chip containing personal information with digital signature has been incorporated in a passport booklet.
-Since valid digital signature can be granted only by the official passport issuing authorities, a high level of forgery prevention can be achieved.
+In order to prevent such forgery, an IC chip containing personal information with digital signature can be granted only by the official passport issuing authorities, a high level of forgery prevention can be achieved.
 However, digital signature is not enough to counter forgery of copying personal information with authorized signature to store such information on a different IC chip.